TarsLab/obsidian-ai-zhipu/README.md

 ## Requirements

 - An API key from [ZhiPu AI](https://open.bigmodel.cn)
-- network connection when using the command "Generate from the selected text / line / block"
+- Network connection when using the command "Generate from the selected text / line / block"
 - Using the ZhiPu API will incur charges.
 For detailed fee information, please refer to the [official ZhiPu website](https://open.bigmodel.cn).
 It is important to note that generating images from text consumes a significant number of tokens.

+## Install from the marketplace

+1. Open the Obsidian community plugin marketplace
+2. Search for "AI Zhipu"

 ## Install from Github